Nuclear power in the Netherlands: History

+Pre-2000s

-Researchers in the Netherlands began studying nuclear energy in the 1930s and began the construction of research reactor at Dodewaard in 1955.
-The researchers’ goal was to introduce nuclear power technology by 1962 and reduce the need for fossil fuels.
-In 1968, a test nuclear reactor was attached to the power grid.
-This unit was shut down in 1997.
+Researchers in the Netherlands began studying nuclear energy in the 1930s and began the construction of research reactor at then Reactor Centrum Nederland (today Energy & Health Campus) in 1955.
+The researchers' goal was to introduce nuclear power technology by 1962 and reduce the need for fossil fuels.

 In the 1970s, the Dutch chose a policy that required the reprocessing of all spent nuclear fuel.
 In 1984, the government decided to create a long-term (100 years) storage facility for all intermediate and low-level radioactive waste and research strategies for ultimate disposal.
 In September 2003, the Central Organization for Radioactive Waste created an interim storage facility for high-level waste.

 In 1994, the Netherlands' parliament voted to phase out nuclear power after a discussion of nuclear waste management.
 In 1997, the power station at Dodewaard was shut down and the government planned to end Borssele's operating license in 2003.
 In 2003, with a new government in power, the shutdown was postponed to 2013.
 In 2006, the government decided that Borssele would remain open until 2034, if it complied with the highest safety standards.
 The owners, Essent and Delta, would invest 500 million euros in sustainable energy, together with the government's money, which, the government claims, should have otherwise been paid to the plant's owners as compensation.

 After the 2010 election, the new government was open to expanding nuclear power.
 Both of the companies that share ownership of Borssele are proposing to build new reactors.